David Wynn Miller: Constructed language and linguistic theories

 Miller's ideas about language are notably rooted in the idea that only nouns have legal meaning and that their meanings are static and absolute.
 This had led Miller to arbitrarily recast words' definitions and roles according to his own understanding and convenience.
 Among the idiosyncratic rules of the language he created, sentences must contain at least 13 words and use more nouns than verbs, sentences used in court filings must start with prepositional phrases, a preposition is needed to certify a noun, and a word that starts with a vowel followed by two consonants means "no contract" and will therefore void any document.

 Although the language he pioneered is incomprehensible to most people, Miller asserted that it can end all forms of misunderstanding and conflict and called mainstream English language a "fiction".
 Miller has also been described as leading a "linguistic cult".

-After creating his language, Miller began styling his name as "David-Wynn: Miller", claiming that the punctuation marks are hieroglyphics that make him "life" and that without them his name is two adjectives and a pronoun.
+After creating his language, Miller began styling his name as "David-Wynn: Miller", claiming that the punctuation marks are hieroglyphs that make him "life" and that without them his name is two adjectives and a pronoun.
 He verbally said his name "David hyphen Wynn full colon Miller".

 In a variation of the strawman theory, Miller claimed that the addition of hyphens and colons to a person's name makes the person a "prepositional phrase".
 The person is thus identified as a "fact" existing in the "now-time-dimension"; the names as written in this way are distinguished from the names listed at birth and in "all-caps" (as on a birth certificate), which identify the legal estate and not the living being in fact.
 Signing up to get a "birth certificate" allegedly creates a taxable Person (Corporation) (e.g., DAVID WYNN MILLER as opposed to :David-Wynn: Miller.).
 Therefore, Miller asserted that, by adding punctuation to their names and by using his language in their tax return forms, people could avoid paying taxes.
-No Judge has ever accepted this argument, and in fact many of those who have attempted to use it have ended up in jail.
+No judge has ever accepted this argument, and in fact many individuals who have attempted to use it have ended up in jail.